-Let we have the Yang-Mills equations (\ref{eq}) in pseudo-Euclidean space $\R^{p,q}$, $p\geq 1$, $q\geq 1$, with known constant current $J^\mu=J^\mu_{\,\, a}\tau^a$ and unknown constant potential $A^\mu=A^\mu_{\,\, a}\tau^a$, and the corresponding unknown strength $F^{\mu\nu}$ (\ref{str}). \begin{enumerate} \item For the matrix $J=||J^\mu_{\,\, a}||$, we can always calculate three parameters $d_J$, $x_J$, $y_J$, which are uniquely determined, $d_J+x_J+y_J=\rank (J)$, $x_A$ is the number of positive eigenvalues of the matrix $J^\T \eta J$, $y_A$ is the number of negative eigenvalues of the matrix $J^\T\eta J$, $d_J=\rank (J)-\rank(J^\T \eta J)$ (see Theorem \ref{thHSVD}). \item We can always calculate hyperbolic singular values $j_1$, $j_2$, $j_3$ of the matrix $J$, which are also uniquely determined.
-The corresponding matrices $Q\in\OO(p,q)$, $P\in\SO(3)$ from hyperbolic SVD are not uniquely determined. \item For the corresponding $p$, $q$, $d_J$, $x_J$, $y_J$, $j_1$, $j_2$, $j_3$, we can obtain all solutions of (\ref{eq}), and they are represented in Tables 2, 3, 4. \begin{enumerate} \item The explicit form of these solutions in terms of $A$ and $F$ is given in specific coordinate system (which is determined by the matrix $Q\in\OO(p,q)$ from hyperbolic SVD) and specific gauge fixing (which is determined by the matrix $P\in\SO(3)$ from hyperbolic SVD, the connection $S\in\SU(3)$ for gauge fixing is the two-sheeted covering of $P\in\SO(3)$) for each current $J$. \item We can obtain the corresponding solutions in the original system of coordinates and with the original gauge fixing (see Remarks 1 and 2), using $P$ and $Q$. \item We calculate the invariant $F^2$ for all constant solutions.
-It is gauge invariant and invariant under coordinate transformations, and it is present in the Lagrangian of the Yang-Mills field. \end{enumerate} \end{enumerate}
+Let we have the Yang--Mills equations (\ref{eq}) in pseudo-Euclidean space $\R^{p,q}$, $p\geq 1$, $q\geq 1$, with the known constant current $J^\mu=J^\mu_{\,\, a}\tau^a$, the unknown constant potential $A^\mu=A^\mu_{\,\, a}\tau^a$, and the corresponding unknown strength $F^{\mu\nu}$ (\ref{str}). \begin{enumerate} \item For the matrix $J=(J^\mu_{\,\, a})$, we calculate three parameters $d_J$, $x_J$, $y_J$, which are uniquely determined, $d_J+x_J+y_J=\rank (J)$, $x_A$ is the number of positive eigenvalues of the matrix $J^\T \eta J$, $y_A$ is the number of negative eigenvalues of the matrix $J^\T\eta J$, $d_J=\rank (J)-\rank(J^\T \eta J)$ (see Theorem \ref{thHSVD}). \item We calculate the hyperbolic singular values $j_1$, $j_2$, $j_3$ of the matrix $J$, which are uniquely determined.
+The corresponding matrices $Q\in\OO(p,q)$, $P\in\SO(3)$ related to the HSVD are not uniquely determined. \item For the corresponding $p$, $q$, $d_J$, $x_J$, $y_J$, $j_1$, $j_2$, $j_3$, we get all solutions of (\ref{eq} and they are represented in Tables 2, 3, 4. \begin{enumerate} \item For each current $J$, the explicit form of these solutions in terms of the potential $A$ and the strength $F$ is given in specific coordinate system (which is determined by the matrix $Q\in\OO(p,q)$ related to the HSVD) and with specific gauge fixing (which is determined by the matrix $P\in\SO(3)$ related to the HSVD).
+The connection $S\in\SU(2)$, which we use in the gauge fixing, is the two-sheeted covering of the matrix $P\in\SO(3)$. \item We can obtain the corresponding solutions in the original system of coordinates and with the original gauge fixing (see Remarks 1 and 2), using $P$ and $Q$. \item We calculate the invariant $F^2$ for all constant solutions, which is important from a physical point of view.
+The expression $F^2$ is gauge invariant and is invariant under pseudo-orthogonal transformations of coordinates.
+It is present in the Lagrangian of the Yang--Mills field. \end{enumerate} \end{enumerate}